Bazlur Rahman (journalist): Career

 In 1961, Rahman joined The Daily Sangbad as an assistant editor.
 He then joined as the assistant editor of The Daily Ittefaq.
 He was involved with the National Awami Party and East Pakistan Communist Party.
-He founding editor of the Ekota, a weekly, which was closely linked to the communist party.
-In 1971 he fought in the Bangladesh Liberation war and was the editor the Muktijuddha.
+He is a founding editor of the Weekly Ekota, which was closely linked to the communist party.
+In 1971 he fought in the Bangladesh Liberation War and was the editor the Muktijuddha.
 From 1973 to 1975, he was the general secretary of Bangladesh Afro-Asia Solidarity Council and the acting Editor of The Daily Sangbad.

 Rahman was a founding member of the Bangabandhu Parishad in 1980.
 He served as the senior vice-president and acting president of Bangladesh National Press Club.
 He was a founding member of Bangladesh-Soviet Friendship Society and served as its president from 1982 to 1990.
 In 1984 he was the President of International Federation of Journalists's Bangladesh Chapter.
 He was a director of Bangladesh Sangbad Sangstha and Bangladesh Press Council.
 From 1998 to 1999, he was the chairman of Khelaghar, a children's welfare organization.
 He was the editor of the Khelaghar page of The Daily Sangbad.
 In 2010, he wrote Bangladesher Arthonitir Halchal: 1974–1987, a book about the economy of Bangladesh from 1974 to 1987.
 His book focused on poverty in Bangladesh.